 Our aspiration is that all our children and young people with SEND will:

-As partners working together we need to ensure that we set ourselves very high aspirations and expectations in relation ‘inclusion’ so that equity of opportunity and excellence in achievement do become the norm for all.
+As partners working together, we need to ensure that we set ourselves very high aspirations and expectations for inclusion.
+So that equity of opportunity and excellence in achievement become the norm for all.

 - We are driven by improving outcomes for all children and young people.